EndPointCorp/end-point-blog/2022/10/typeguards-in-typescript.md

 ---
 author: Nicholas Piano
-title: Typeguards in TypeScript
+title: Type guards in TypeScript
 date: 2022-10-12
 github_issue_number: 1908
 featured:
-  image_url: /blog/2022/10/typeguards-in-typescript/relief_map.png
+  image_url: /blog/2022/10/typeguards-in-typescript/tree-reflections.webp
 tags:
 - typescript
-description: A little known but useful feature of typescript
+description: A little known but useful feature of TypeScript
 ---

 ![Looking up at trees and a building.
 The leaves are starting to turn yellow.
 The building's glass windows reflect the trees and the clear blue sky.](/blog/2022/10/typeguards-in-typescript/tree-reflections.webp)

 <!-- Photo by Seth Jensen, 2022 -->

-Typescript has a very rich type system.
+TypeScript has a very rich type system.
 Sometimes too rich.
 For example, interfaces and types perform the same function with slightly different syntax.

-This post is a short intro to a powerful feature in TypeScript: Typeguards.
+This post is a short intro to a powerful feature in TypeScript: type guards.
 This feature also exists in many strongly typed languages.
 While TypeScript is not strongly typed, it replicates this excellent feature.

 ### The feature